pip-services/pip-services-docs/content/en/node/aws/containers/lambda_function.md

 linkTitle: "LambdaFunction"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-aws-nodex"
 description: >
-    Abstract AWS Lambda function, that acts as a container to instantiate and run components and expose them via external entry point.
+    Abstract AWS Lambda function that acts as a container to instantiate and run components, and expose them via an external entry point.
 ---

 **Extends:** [Container](../../../container/containers/container)

 ### Description
+The LambdaFunction class allows you to create an abstract AWS Lambda function that acts as a container to instantiate and run components, and expose them via an external entry point.

+Important points

-When handling calls "cmd" parameter determines which what action shall be called, while other parameters are passed to the action itself.
+- When handling calls "cmd" parameter determines which what action shall be called, while other parameters are passed to the action itself.

-Container configuration for this Lambda function is stored in *"./config/config.yml"* file.
+- Container configuration for this Lambda function is stored in *"./config/config.yml"* file.
 But this path can be overriden by *CONFIG_PATH* environment variable.

 #### References